 Instagram’s simplicity is also deceiving: look more closely, and you find the Rosetta Stone of girl angst: a way for tweens and teens to find out what their peers really think of them (Was that comment about my dress a joke or did she mean it?), who likes you (Why wasn’t I included in that picture?), even how many people like them (if you post and get too few likes, you might feel “Instashame,” as one young woman calls it).
 Instagram has become a real-time popularity barometer and girls have learned to expertly manipulate the levers of success.

 My own 15-year-old digital daughter, Amanda, was able to shed some light on social media stress.
 “The ‘gram is by far the most popular app with my peer group.
 It’s fun and easy, but more ‘likes’ do equal more popularity points and you can suffer from serious FOMO [fear of missing out].
 Ultimately, I prefer to communicate with friends in person because it’s more genuine.”

-Eleanor, an insightful 13-year-old from Washington D.C., had this to say, “Ever since I got my Instagram two summers ago, it’s almost like a small competition developed between friends of who gets more ‘likes’ or who has more followers.
-If certain girls get more likes than others, than they will feel superior.
+Eleanor, an insightful 13-year-old from Washington D.C., had this to say, “Ever since I got my Instagram two summers ago, it’s almost like a small competition has developed between friends for who gets more likes or who has more followers.
+If certain girls get more likes than others, then they will feel superior.
 It’s kind of messed up really.
 That’s just social media and it doesn’t say anything about you—it doesn’t say anything about your dignity, about your intelligence, about who you are as a person.
 It’s just a number.
-But I think to some girls who are obsessed with Instagram, it feels as though they always have to have the most ‘likes’ or the most followers.”
+But I think to some girls who are obsessed with Instagram, it feels as though they always have to have the most likes or the most followers.”